-Magnetic resonance imaging is a sophisticated diagnostic procedure to diagnose the following kinds of problems or conditions:
+Magnetic resonance imaging, or MRI, is a sophisticated diagnostic procedure to diagnose the following kinds of problems or conditions:

 - Injuries of the tendons, ligaments, or cartilage